hudson-taylor/ht-schema/README.md

 s.String({ lower: true });
 ```

-A string validator that matches a regex
+A string validator that matches a regex (regex can optionally be passed in as a string)
 ```javascript
 s.String({ regex: /h[ae]llo world/ });
 ```